skrub-data/skrub/doc/modules/multi_column_operations/advanced_selectors.rst

 Select columns with null values
 --------------------------------
-Selectors :func:`has_nulls` and :func:`DropUninformative` can be used to get information about columns with null values.
+Selectors :func:`has_nulls` and :ref:`user_guide_drop_uninformative` can be used to get information about columns with null values.
 The selector :func:`has_nulls` selects columns that contain null values and it accepts an optional ``threshold`` parameter that allows **selecting** columns based on the proportion of null values they contain.
-Similarly, :func:`DropUninformative` accepts the optional parameter ``drop_null_fraction`` that allows **dropping** columns with a proportion of null values above the given threshold.

 Example: Selecting columns by null percentage with :func:`has_nulls` .....................................................................